t3docs/docker-render-documentation/Documentation/Usage/quickstart.rst

    # Create result folder
    mkdir Documentation-GENERATED-temp

-   # run Docker, general form for Linux and Mac
+   # Run the image
    docker \
       run --rm --user=$(id -u):$(id -g) \
-      -v $(pwd):/PROJECT:ro \
+      -v /home/marble/project:/PROJECT:ro \
-      -v $(pwd)/Documentation-GENERATED-temp:/RESULT \
+      -v /home/marble/project/Documentation-GENERATED-temp:/RESULT \
-      t3docs/render-documentation:v2.3.0-local \
+      t3docs/render-documentation:v2.3.0 \
       makehtml

+.. attention:: Map the project in readonly mode (:ro)!

-Note that the project is mapped into the container as /RESULT in readonly mode.
+Note that the project is mapped into the container as /PROJECT in readonly mode.
-The result folder ist mapped to /RESULT in readwrite mode. `--rm` means that the container is to be removed right after it has been run.
+The result folder is mapped to /RESULT in readwrite mode. `--rm` means that the container is to be removed right after it has been run.
 This will not affect the downloaded docker image.
 With `--user=` we make sure that the created output files do belong to the actual user and not to the super user.

-For Windows: To be done.
-Can somebody translate the above to a Windos example?